AOEpeople/aoe_technology_radar/radar/2017-10-01/kubernetes.md

  * "secrets" and "configmaps" to manage configurations for the applications.
 By updating this ressources with an automated configuration pipeline you have a great way for configuration management.
  * Autoscaling of Kubernetes nodes and the usage of "horizontal pod scaling" inside Kubernetes allows elastic scaling
  * The support of managing permissions with OAuth allows to secure Kubernetes with [Keycloak](/tools/keycloak.html) (SSO)
- * Kubernetes extensibility and API can be used to automate and customize it to your needs
+ * Kubernetes extensibility and API can be used to automate and customize it.
+There is a growing ecosystem around extensions that add additional features.